Zeioth/zeioth-hyprland-config/README.md

 ## COOL TO TWEAK (BUT NOT NECESSARY)

 You can go into `./modes.d/displays` and modify the file to work as you desire.
-You will find examples about how to:

-  * Change resolutions on the fly
-  * Change the number of enabled monitors (very likely you just want to enable one while playing)
+You will find examples about how to change the number of enabled monitors (very likely you just want to enable one while gaming)

 # FAQ